Our proposal for fixing the digital status

 (10) E.g. watermarks, holograms, random fibres, background print, special inks

-(11) Public Key encryption – far more secure
+(11) Public Key encryption – far more secure and no per-unit cost

 Download our proposal